ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 Asset reservation helps us automate new asset IDs.
 However, for the scope of release two - this may not be necessary.
 We could instead hard-code asset IDs for LP tokens and other instances.

+Given we can currently manage without automated asset creation, as we can forgo the asset creation requirements for release two and ensure that all asset data is still made available.

 #### Consequences